nunoi/nunoi.github.io/sims/il2.md

 are already finished and available for players who have bought the game's in early access.

-For more details visit the game's site at https://il2sturmovik.com/
+For more details visit the [game's site](https://il2sturmovik.com/)